WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

 If you want to create a new project, you can do the following:

 1.  `git init` initializes a new project directory
 2. This step creates a `.git` subdirectory that has all your necessary repository files (e.g. your `.gitignore` file, a file that says what files to ignore)
 3. You may want to create your `.gitignore` file (what to ignore) and add a License

 ####<a id="clone">Clone an existing repository</a>

 You can clone an existing repository from another server (like GitHub) using the command:  `git clone https://github.com/WilliamQLiu/myrepo.git`.

-*  You can change the option from `https` to `git` if you want to use SSH transfer.
+*  You can change the option from `https` to `git` if you want to use SSH to transfer.
 *  If you want to call this something else, just add an additional argument (e.g. `mynewrepo` after `myrepo.git`)

 ##<a id="basiccommands">Basic Commands</a>